Are yerba mate bombillas (straws) toxic?

 How much Lead is too much Lead?

 I expect items like this are not at all regulated for toxicity in Argentina.
-The only relevant standard that can be applied (the only standard limiting total Lead content – as detectable with an XRF instrument- in consumer goods in the United States) is the standard for items manufactured as items intended for use by children.
-For these items only (items made and sold for kids today) Lead must be below 90 ppm in the paint, glaze or coating and below 100 ppm in the substrate of an item.
-Of course these straws are not made for children, but that does not make them any less toxic – especially with Lead levels in some components approaching 500,000 ppm!
-[That’s 50% Lead!]
+The only relevant standard that can be applied (the only standard limiting total Lead content — as detectable with an XRF instrument- in consumer goods in the United States) is the standard for items manufactured as items intended for use by children.
+For these items only (items made and sold for kids today) Lead must be below 90 ppm in the paint, glaze, or coating, and below 100 ppm in the substrate of an item.
+Of course these straws are not made for children, but that does not make them any less toxic — especially with Lead levels in some components approaching 500,000 ppm!
+(That’s 50% Lead!)

 Could using one of these bombillas really be poisoning me?

-Based on my preliminary findings (details shown above) of high levels of multiple toxic heavy metals in two separate yerba mate bombilla straws [purchased in Argentina, pictured here on this post], heavy metal poisoning would certainly appear to be a possible explanation (a primary factor or a contributing factor) for both the “mysterious” chronic symptoms noted above (possibly incorrectly attributed to the beverage, not the hardware), as well as the associated cancers.
+Based on my preliminary findings (details shown above) of high levels of multiple toxic heavy metals in two separate yerba mate bombilla straws (purchased in Argentina, pictured here on this article), heavy metal poisoning would certainly appear to be a possible explanation (a primary factor or a contributing factor) for both the “mysterious” chronic symptoms noted above (possibly incorrectly attributed to the beverage, not the hardware), as well as the associated cancers.
 Frankly, I am actually shocked — given the tradition behind (and the current popularity of) this drink, along with the purported health benefits of the beverage — that no scientific body appears to have made an effort to look into potential population-level heavy metal poisoning as a possible consequence of the use of these popular implements.

 If you are a fluent Spanish speaker and could do some googling for potential studies written in Spanish, I would appreciate knowing more about what you find as well.
 I was only able to do a productive search in English.
-My searches in Spanish were limited by my fairly limited knowledge of the Spanish written language – but I did try!
+My searches in Spanish were limited by my fairly limited knowledge of the Spanish written language, but I did try!

-Touching these straws is bad too!
+Touching these straws is bad, too!

 In addition to my concern for potential poisoning from ingestion of yerba mate that has been contaminated by passing through one of these toxic straws (and the attached Leaded-brass filters), I have concerns for potential poisoning of the user caused by merely handling (touching and possibly fidgeting with) these straws.

-Regular fidgeting with an item like this (especially one like the one shown here with the fleur-de-lys which is nearly 50% Lead on the decorative element) could possibly cause unsafe levels of Lead and Antimony to wear off on to the hands of the owner, toxicants which might then later be ingested (as could happen when eating an apple, french fries, burrito or corn chips with your hands after fidgeting with the straw.)
+Regular fidgeting with an item like this (especially one like the one shown here with the fleur-de-lys, which is nearly 50% Lead on the decorative element) could possibly cause unsafe levels of Lead and Antimony to wear off on to the hands of the owner, toxicants which might then later be ingested (as could happen when eating an apple, french fries, burrito, or corn chips with your hands after fidgeting with the straw).

 Can you buy straws like these today?

 Yes, apparently it seems they are available everywhere!
-The straws pictured here are just two examples of metal Bombilla straws (purchased in Argentina by one of my readers.)
-I understand from some of the research I have done (see the images below) that this common removable filter component [which is quite high in Lead] is an indicator that these are a newer style (not, for example, some vintage version of the product).
-There seem to be hundreds – if not thousands – of iterations of these straws available online, and I will work to test more examples to try to determine just how pervasive this particular – very disturbing – design / supply chain specification is…from the seemingly endless product listings (featuring photos of similar-looking screw-on filters) that I have seen so far, I am not encouraged!
+The straws pictured here are just two examples of metal Bombilla straws (purchased in Argentina by one of my readers).
+I understand from some of the research I have done (see the images below) that this common removable filter component (which is quite high in Lead) is an indicator that these are a newer style (not, for example, some vintage version of the product).
+There seem to be hundreds — if not thousands — of iterations of these straws available online, and I will work to test more examples to try to determine just how pervasive this particular, very disturbing, design/ supply chain specification is … From the seemingly endless product listings (featuring photos of similar-looking screw-on filters) that I have seen so far, I am not encouraged!

 Continue reading below the images.